gbdev/pandocs/content/Sprite_RAM_Bug.md

 M-cycle, resulting in a more complex corruption pattern:

--   This corruption will not happen if the accessed row is one of the first four, as well as if it\'s the last row:
+-   This corruption will not happen if the accessed row is one of the first four, as well as if it's the last row:
     -   The first word in the row preceding the currently accessed row is replaced with the following bitwise expression:
         `(b & (a | c | d)) | (a & c & d)` where `a` is the first word